Embassytown: Plot

-Avice Benner Cho, an "Immerser" (a traveller on the Immer), has returned to her childhood home from her adventures in the "Out".
-On the planet of Arieka humans and "exots" co-exist with the indigenous, enigmatic Ariekei—otherwise known as the Hosts.
-Few people can speak the language of the Hosts (referred to only as "Language"), as it requires the orator to speak two words at once; those humans (Terre) who can are genetically-engineered twins known as Ambassadors, bred solely for this purpose.
-The Ambassadors speak with two mouths and one mind and as such can be understood by the Ariekei (who do not recognise any other form of communication) allowing for trade in their valuable biotechnology.
-The Hosts' Language does not allow for lying or even speculation, the Language reflects both their state of mind and reality as they perceive it; they create literal similes by recruiting individuals to perform bizarre ordeals that can then become allusions in Language.
-Avice herself serves as a human simile, “the girl who was hurt in the dark and ate what was given to her".
+Avice Benner Cho, an "Immerser" (a traveller on the Immer, see § Style below for the meaning of Miéville's neologisms), has returned to her childhood home from her adventures in the "Out".
+On the planet of Arieka humans and other "exots" co-exist with the indigenous, enigmatic Ariekei—otherwise known as the Hosts.
+Few people can speak the language of the Ariekei (referred to only as "Language"), as it requires the orator to speak two words at once with one mind; those humans who can are genetically engineered twins known as Ambassadors, bred solely for this purpose.
+The Ambassadors can be understood by the Ariekei (who do not recognise any other form of communication) allowing for trade in their valuable biotechnology.
+Language does not allow for lying or even speculation, Language reflects both their state of mind and reality as the Ariekei perceive it; they create literal similes by recruiting individuals to perform activities that can then become allusions in Language.
+Avice herself became a simile when younger, "the girl who was hurt in the dark and ate what was given to her".
 Ariekei compete at Festivals of Lies to see who can most closely approximate speaking an untruth, an act both thrilling and highly taboo.

-The relationship between humans and Ariekei has proceeded in relative tranquillity for many years (kilohours).
-However when a new Ambassador arrives, named Ez/Ra, who has not been genetically engineered to speak Language, yet can still manage to, everything changes.
-The speech of the new, Bremen-engineered Ambassador intoxicates the Hosts and results in the entire Ariekei population becoming addicted to the Ambassador's speech regardless of content, to the extent that they cannot live without it.
-The situation deteriorates, and Avice is drawn into a search for a solution, having a special relationship with the Hosts as a human simile.
+The relationship between humans and Ariekei has proceeded in relative tranquillity for many years.
+However a new Ambassador arrives, named Ez/Ra, who despite not being twins, is able to speak Language.
+The speech of the new Bremen-engineered Ambassador, regardless of words spoken, intoxicates any Ariekei exposed to it, and they become addicted to the extent that they cannot live without it.

+A faction of the Ariekei deafen themselves to break their addiction and begin to violently convert others, developing increasingly sophisticated gesture-based communication.
+Avice is drawn into a search for a solution, having a special relationship with the Ariekei as a human simile.
 With assistance from sympathetic Ambassadors, she trains a small group of Hosts to be able to use metaphors and eventually utter lies.
 Due to the interconnectedness of thought and Language, this has the effect of altering their minds and now the words of Ez/Ra lose their addictive properties.
+The two Ariekei factions reconcile; freed from the literal nature of Language, they are able to learn new forms of communication, which also allows them to speak to non-Ambassador humans.